 Teenagers behind the wheel are known to be more distracted — by texting, chatting with passengers, or using any mobile device.
 Talk to your teen about these serious concerns and encourage them to take driver training courses, which could also help lower your insurance premium.

 In addition to automobiles, it’s important to be aware of the risks associated with teenagers operating other vehicles such as boats, personal watercraft, ATVs, and golf carts.
 Some states require separate licenses or have minimum age restrictions to drive specialized vehicles.
 Educate yourself before allowing your teen or their friends to use any specialized vehicles that you may own.

 When your child heads off to college, they may technically be considered an adult by age, but if they are living in your family’s secondary residence or driving a car owned by you, you may be liable for their accidents.
 When your child is no longer a resident of your primary household, you can’t rely on your insurance to respond.

 It’s important to have a conversation with your personal risk advisor at this point to discuss which family members have access to which homes and vehicles to help make sure your policies are properly structured.
 It might also be a good time to help your child understand their potential risks, determine their own insurance needs, and put their own program in place.

 The basic precautionary measures of parental engagement and communication are the most valuable tools to protect your children and yourself.
 Further, although it can’t address every risk, arranging proper insurance coverage can help your family avoid significant financial loss due to a child’s potential misstep.

-To learn more about minor liability exposures and to ensure you have the proper insurance protection in place, contact a Marsh PCS Personal Risk Advisor.
+To learn more about liability exposures related to your children and to ensure you have the proper insurance protection in place, contact a MMA PCS Personal Risk Advisor.